LiorSinai/liorsinai.github.io/_posts/2020-12-15-julia-review.md

 Eventually I relied on manual code edits, printing and returning extra variables to do my debugging.
 I really hope this is improved in the future.
 - Package precompile times.
 Be warned, the first time you use a package it takes long to load!
 This is because Julia precompiles code the first time it is used.
-However thankfully you only have to put up with this once per Julia installation/environment.
+Thankfully you only have to put up with this once per Julia installation/environment.
 - Compiler latency, or the infamous First Time to Plot problem.
 This is one of the most common complaints, and indeed was at the top of the list in a recent [video][julia_wrong] by a founder of "What's wrong with Julia".
 Every time you use Julia,the first time you use any function it will be slow because of the JIT compiling.